keu/docs/guides/templating.md

 ## Templateable fields and scripts

 Templates cannot be applied to all arguments of an operator.
-Two attributes in the BaseOperator define limitations on templating:
+Two attributes in the BaseOperator define where you can use templated values:

-- `template_fields`: Defines which fields are templateable.
+- `template_fields`: Defines which operator arguments can use templated values.
-- `template_ext`: Defines which file extensions are templateable.
+- `template_ext`: Defines which file extensions can use templated values.

 The following example shows a simplified version of the BashOperator: